krakenlake/vmon/README.md

 Set a breakpoint at given address.
 If the max. number of breakpoints has already been reached, the breakpoint will not be set.
 Only valid instruction adresses are accepted (4 byte alignment, or 2 byte alignment if RVC is enabled).
+If the given breakpoint address is not read/write-accessible to VMON, this will cause an exception later when command `g` is executed, as the `g` command will try to activate all breakpoints by saving the original instructions at all breakpoint addresses and overwriting them with `ebreak` instructions.
+VMON will restore the original instructions when coming back to the command line.

 #### `c <src_start> <src_end> <dst_addr>` ####